Lobsang Rampa: Influence on Tibetologists' callings

 Donald S. Lopez, Jr., in Prisoners of Shangri-La (1998), points out that when discussing Rampa with other Tibetologists and Buddhologists in Europe, he found that The Third Eye was the first book many of them had read about Tibet: "For some it was a fascination with the world Rampa described that had led them to become professional scholars of Tibet."

 Lopez adds that when he gave The Third Eye to a class of his at the University of Michigan without telling them about its history, the "students were unanimous in their praise of the book, and despite six prior weeks of lectures and readings on Tibetan history and religion, [...] they found it entirely credible and compelling, judging it more realistic than anything they had previously read about Tibet."

 Role in the Tibetan cause

 Lobsang Rampa was a supporter of the Tibetan cause despite criticism of his books.
 In 1972, Rampa's French language agent Alain Stanké wrote to the Dalai Lama and asked for his opinion about Rampa's identity.
+In his reply, the Dalai Lama’s deputy secretary, Lobsang Wangchuk, stated:

-He received a reply from the Dalai Lama's deputy secretary stating "I wish to inform you that we do not place credence in the books written by the so-called Dr. T. Lobsang Rampa.
-His works are highly imaginative and fictional in nature."
-The Dalai Lama had previously admitted that although the books were fictitious, they had created good publicity for Tibet.
+I wish to inform you that we do not place credence in the books written by the so-called Dr. T. Lobsang Rampa.
+His works are highly imaginative and fictional in nature.

+— Lobsang Wangchuk, Deputy Secretary to the Dalai Lama, Central Tibetan Administration, Dharamsala, letter dated 13 October 1972.

+The Dalai Lama had previously acknowledged that, although the books were fictional, they had helped to draw greater attention to Tibet.
+In a later account, the Dalai Lama is quoted as saying, “I must thank him; he has given us a lot of publicity!”